liz-stippell/quantum-glissando-effect/README.md

 3. Open Anaconda and launch <b>Jupyter Notebook</b>
 4. Navigate to where these files are saved in the Jupyter Notebook interface
 5. Open the notebook

+## Necessary Packages
+To install the packages on Windows:
+1. Open the terminal
+2. `pip install matplotlib`
+3. `pip install numpy`
+4. `pip install scipy`